-GE GEOLOGY AND SOILS Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) Wc 1) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: a) Rupture of a known earthquake fault, as described on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+GE COLOGY AND SOILS Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) Wc 1) a) Rupture of a known earthquake fault, as described on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.) b) Structure of a known earthquake fault, as described on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 (Refer to Division of Mines and Geology Special Publication 42.)
-1,2,18 b) Strong seismic ground shaking?c) Seismic-related ground failure, $\boxtimes$ 1,2,18 1,2,19 2) including liquefaction? d) Landslides?
-Result in substantial soil erosion or $\boxtimes$ 1,2 1 2) the loss of topsoil?
-3) Be located on a geologic unit or soil that is unstable, or that will become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, 1,2 4) liquefaction or collapse?
-Be located on expansive soil, as defined in Section 1802.3.2 of the California Building Code (2013), creating substantial risks to life or property?
-1,2 5) property?
+1,2,18 b) Strong seismic ground shaking?c) Seismic-related ground failure, including liquefaction? \boxtimes 1,2,18 1,2,19 including liquefaction? d) Landslides? \boxtimes 1,2 2) Result in substantial soil erosion or the loss of topsoil? \boxtimes 1 3) Be located on a geologic unit or soil that is unstable, or that will become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, 1,2 4) liquefaction or collapse?
+Be located on expansive soil, as defined in Section 1802.3.2 of the California Building Code (2013), creating substantial risks to life or 1,2 5) property?
 Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
 1